-These interactive presentations contain the latest gas (and a little oil) production data, from all 10,584 horizontal wells in Pennsylvania that started producing from 2010 onward, through March.
+These interactive presentations contain the latest gas (and a little oil) production data, from all 11,173 horizontal wells in Pennsylvania that started producing from 2010 onward, through March this year.

-As of last week, 25 rigs were drilling horizontal wells in Pennsylvania (according to Baker Hughes).
-This level is close to a decade low, despite surging natural gas prices:
+As of last week, 24 rigs were drilling horizontal wells in Pennsylvania (according to Baker Hughes), about the average during the previous 12 months:

 Production data is subject to revisions.